-In my opinion, speaking is an impressive communication because you can use voice during the transmission , with changing the tone of your voice you can make a positive effect on your audience and you can more easily transmit your emotion and it’s more flexible .
-For instance in a negotiation or discussion with conversational communication you can more easily convince each other rather than written one.
-You can immediately clarify if something is misunderstood.
+In my opinion, speaking can be used to effectively communicate.
+For one thing, you can change your tone to convey your emotions.
+For instance, in a negotiation or discussion you can easily convince each other through speaking rather than writing.
+You can immediately clarify your point if something is misunderstood.